Forensic Anthropology In Human Identification Of Disaster Situations

 The knowledge and practical experience of forensic anthropologists are required if human bones/suspected human bones are found at the scene as the Forensic Anthropologist will perform detailed examination of these human bones or suspected human bones.

-During examination, the essential question that needs to be answered is whether these suspected human bones rae actually bones or artefacts, and if these are really human bones.
+During examination, the essential question that needs to be answered is whether these suspected human bones are actually bones or artefacts, and if these are really human bones.

 If the answer is negative, the examination will stop here and the specimen will be returned to the primary investigator.